 Inno Setup CodeFile: InstalledBy

-If the user account that installed Lansweeper is no longer available, you can modify the
+If the user account that last installed or updated Lansweeper is no longer available, you can modify the

 Inno Setup CodeFile: InstalledBy value in the registry to another user account.
 Make sure to restart the Lansweeper LocalDB service afterwards.